lop-Louis/northbook/docs/band-a.md

 status: live
 last_reviewed: '2025-11-04'
 audience: Anyone publishing public-safe guidance from Northbook
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Explain what qualifies as Band A content and how to sanitize it
-primary_action: Use this checklist before publishing or reviewing content
+primary_action: Use this checklist before you publish or review any guidance.
 ---

 # What is Band A

+<a href="#what-belongs-in-band-a" data-primary-action>Use this checklist before you publish or review any guidance.</a>

 > Public-safe content only.
 Internal specifics live elsewhere.

 Band A content is **public-safe** material that can be shared openly without risk to the organization or individuals.

-> **Primary action:** Use this checklist before publishing or reviewing content.

 ## What belongs in Band A